Skip to main content

 Why Are My Ears Ringing After a Car Accident?

-Nearly 50 million Americans experience constant ringing or clicking in their ear, a condition known as tinnitus.
-This tinnitus can happen to anyone after a car accident, even several weeks following a collision, and can be extremely disruptive for patients.
-If you experience a car accident that results in tinnitus or long-term hearing loss, count on the compassionate car accident attorneys at Matz Injury Law to help you.
+Nearly 50 million Americans experience constant ringing or clicking in their ear, known as tinnitus.
+Tinnitus can happen to anyone after a car accident, even several weeks following a collision, and can be highly disruptive to patients.
+If you experience long-term hearing loss or tinnitus after a car accident, count on the compassionate car accident attorneys at Matz Injury Law to help you.
 You can call us at 866-226-6833 to set up a free consultation.

 What is Tinnitus?

 Tinnitus is a hearing condition in which you experience recurring sounds filling your ears, often described as ringing, roaring, buzzing, or clicking.
 These sounds may be low-pitched and subtle or exceedingly high-pitched and bothersome.
-They are not coming from an external source, and only you can hear them.
+They do not come from an external source; only you can hear them.

-Experiencing tinnitus means that there is an issue with your auditory system somewhere, whether that be in the ear itself, the nerve connecting your inner ear to your brain, or the region of the brain responsible for processing sound.
+Experiencing tinnitus means an issue with your auditory system somewhere, whether in the ear itself, the nerve connecting your inner ear to your brain, or the region of the brain responsible for processing sound.

 Various injuries can occur in a car accident, and, as a result, you may develop tinnitus because of one of them.
 The following accident injuries can cause tinnitus.